ZJPoh/zjpoh.github.io/_posts/2018-08-26-mutual-info-continuous.md

 $$
   I^{(2)}(X, Y) = \psi(k) - 1/k - \langle \psi(n_x) + \psi(n_y) \rangle + \psi(N) \,.
+  \label{eq:9}
 $$

 Notice the above estimate takes into the rectangle shape into account in $H(X, Y)$ and neglect that in $H(X)$ and $H(Y)$, which introduce correction of $O(1/n_x)$ and $O(1/n_y)$ respectively.

 ### Implementation

-Section X of [this notebook](https://github.com/zjpoh/zjpoh.github.io/tree/master/assets/notebooks/kraskov2013.ipynb) contains my unsuccessful attempt to calculate mutual information using this second formulation.
+Section 4 of [this notebook](https://github.com/zjpoh/zjpoh.github.io/tree/master/assets/notebooks/kraskov/kraskov2013.ipynb) contains calculations of mutual information using this second formulation.
+However, I was not able to reproduce the results of the paper.

 ## Evaluating the Estimates